edgedb/easy-edgedb/README.md

     SELECT jonathan_strength > min(array_unpack(doors));
 ```

 That gives us `{false}`.
 Perfect!
-Now we know that Jonathan can't open any doors.
+Now we have shown that Jonathan can't open any doors.
 He will have to climb out the window to escape.

 Along with `min()` there is of course `max()`. `len()` and `count()` are also useful: `len()` gives you the length of an object, and `count()` the number of them.
 Here is an example of `len()` to get the name length of all the `NPC`  types: